wisnia74/openrct2-typescript-mod-template/README.md

 ## Usage

+1. Make sure you've enabled [OpenRCT2 hot reload feature](https://github.com/OpenRCT2/OpenRCT2/blob/master/distribution/scripting.md#writing-scripts) by setting `enable_hot_reloading = true` in your `/OpenRCT2/config.ini`
-1. `cd` into repo
+2. `cd` into repo
-2. run `npm run build:develop` (this will place compiled and minified mod inside `PATH_TO_OPENRCT2/plugin/` directory)
+3. run `npm start` (this will place compiled and minified mod inside `PATH_TO_OPENRCT2/plugin/` directory)
-3. Make sure you've enabled [OpenRCT2 hot reload feature](https://github.com/OpenRCT2/OpenRCT2/blob/master/distribution/scripting.md#writing-scripts)
 4. Open `./src/main.ts` in your code editor
-5. Run `npm start`
-6. [Start OpenRCT2 with console](https://github.com/OpenRCT2/OpenRCT2/blob/master/distribution/scripting.md#writing-scripts) and load save/start new game
+5. [Start OpenRCT2 with console](https://github.com/OpenRCT2/OpenRCT2/blob/master/distribution/scripting.md#writing-scripts) and load save/start new game
-7. Each time you save any of the files in `./src/`, the server will compile `./src/registerPlugin.ts` and place compiled file inside `PATH_TO_OPENRCT2/plugin/` directory as `MOD_NAME.js`
+6. Each time you save any of the files in `./src/`, the server will compile `./src/registerPlugin.ts` and place compiled file inside `PATH_TO_OPENRCT2/plugin/` directory as `MOD_NAME.js`
-8. OpenRCT2 will notice file changes and it will reload the mods
+7. OpenRCT2 will notice file changes and it will reload the mods

 ### How it works